In most cases, if a debt you owe is canceled or forgiven, other than as a gift or bequest, you must include the canceled amount

 You do not have income from the cancellation of a debt if your payment of the debt would be deductible.
 This exception

 applies only if you use the cash method of accounting.
-For more information, see chapter 5 of Publication 334, Tax Guide for
+For more information, see chapter 5 of Pub.
+334, Tax Guide for Small

 Price reduced after purchase.